tibbsm/TechInTokyo/README.md

 * Literally copy stuff and then tweak it
 * [Teach Yourself CS](https://teachyourselfcs.com/?utm_source=hackernewsletter&utm_medium=email&utm_term=learn)
 * Python "For image processing check out Pillow.
 For web scraping check out BeautifulSoup.
 For machine learning and scientific computing, check out scipy and matplotlib, or just get Anaconda."
+* An app that allows not for productivity, but filters out distractions.
+Potentially a one task application/device.
+Purposefully set up new ritual/routines/habits with this thing.
+(Mono Tsu) Promotes a digital to analog to digital flow.
+Emphsizes making things.
+Working iteratively.
+Open to serendipity.
+Emphasizes artisnal processes.
+Community.